0xERR0R/blocky/docs/installation.md

 ### Parameters

-You can define the location of the config file in the container with environment variable "CONFIG_FILE".
+You can define the location of the config file in the container with environment variable "BLOCKY_CONFIG_FILE".
 Default value is "/app/config.yml".

 ### Docker from command line